sohWenMing/advent_of_code_2025/README.md

 If you happen to come across this, and want to connect, let me know!

 The runnable solutions can be found within the /cmd folder - where each day's solution is in its own folder

+If you're interested in doing this yourself, you can checkit out at https://adventofcode.com/2025